eriklindernoren/PyTorch-GAN/README.md

     <img src="figures/pix2pix.png" width="480"\>
 </p>
 <p align="center">
-    Figure: Top row shows the condition for the generator and the second row <br>
+    Rows from top to bottom: (1) The condition for the generator (2) Generated image <br>
-    shows its output.
-The third row display the true corresponding image to the <br>
+    based of condition (3) The true corresponding image to the condition
-    condition.
 </p>

 ### PixelDA